journeyman-cc/speechio/README.md

 The objective of the `speechio` library is to provide steps 1, 5 and 6 of that flow.

-## State of play
+## State of play: NOT STABLE

+### Listening

 The [Vosk listener](https://github.com/journeyman-cc/speechio/blob/master/src/cc/journeyman/speechio/vosk.clj)
 seems to work correctly.
 Currently I'm having trouble generating .WAV files that Vosk can hear, but I think that's a problem with my sound recording, not with Vosk.

+In any case, the listener function currently consumes a whole audio input stream, and then returns a monolithic string.
+This is wrong.
+We need to return a lazy sequence of sentence-like chunks, delimited by pauses in the audio.

+### Comprehension

 We're getting useful-ish parse trees of text; but we need to do transforms on them before they're really useful to us.
 For example, given as input

 > 'the nearest fair haired swordsmith'